A Personal Collection of Vivienne Westwood Shoes

 - a pair of Christian Dior court shoes designed by Roger Vivier, the creator of the stiletto heel

 This long view of shoe design will show the rich history and tradition on which Westwood continues to draw.

 Please note that this exhibition is located in the Upper Galleries which are currently inaccessible to wheelchair users.
-Further information on accessibility is available here.
+Further information on accessibility is available on our Access page.

 Shaping the Body

 Explore 400 years of fashion, food and life in our ongoing Shaping the Body exhibition.

 - Lockdown artwork by Asylum Seekers to go on show in new display opening at York Castle Museum